 - Whiskey bead is the string-like circle of bubbles formed by whiskey when poured into a glass or shaken in a jar.
-The higher the proof, the more uniform and long lasting the bubbles.
+And the higher the proof, the more uniform and long lasting the bubbles.

-- Whisky is a spirit distillers make from grain in Scotland (note spelling and compare to whiskey).
+- Whisky is a spirit distillers make from grain in Scotland.
+(Also compare spelling to whiskey.)

 - White lightning is another name for moonshine, or illegally-produced distilled spirits.
 It is profitable to produce because of the very high taxes on legally-produced spirits.

 - White Riesling (reece-ling) is a white grape variety common in cool regions of the world.
-Called Riesling in Germany and Johannesberg (yo-hahn-iss-bairg) Riesling in the US.
+It is called Riesling in Germany and Johannesberg (yo-hahn-iss-bairg) Riesling in the US.

 - White Russian is a cocktail of coffee liqueur, vodka, and milk.